lkrych/dodomain/README.md

 * `cd dodomain`
 * run `npm postinstall`
 * Run `rails s`
-* Go to your browser and view the app at localhost:3000
+* Go to your browser and view the production build app at localhost:3000

 # A short tour of the React frontend